 He lives in San Diego, is married, and enjoys time with his family, especially his grandsons Brody and Mason.

-After earning his undergrad in business and economics, Jason Jenkins, partner and co-founder of Denver, Co.-based Jenkins Wealth Management Group, got started by selling mortgage leads before moving into the fixed annuity space.
+After earning his undergraduate degree in business and economics, Jason Jenkins, partner and co-founder of Denver, Co.-based Jenkins Wealth Management Group, got started by selling mortgage leads before moving into the fixed annuity space.
 After hosting a few seminars, he says he quickly realized, “Hey, I really like this.”
 “You can help people in a significant way.
 This is really important.
 People get divorced over money problems; people have heart attacks because of financial crises.”

 His desire to help comes with a feeling of responsibility, especially to the senior clients who make up the majority of his business.
 “I’m a huge fan of history,” he says.
 “The senior generation deserves the best, because they’ve earned it and they’ve worked hard for their money.
 So, I’m passionate about doing what I believe is best for our clients.
 That motivation to serve them is what drives me.”